eigenform/zno/zno-book/src/midcore.md

 In general, renaming involves the following steps:

-1. Determine which operands resolve to zero
+1. Determine which operands resolve to known values (ie. zero)
 2. Determine which instructions are non-scheduled
 3. Determine which instructions allocate a new physical register
-4. Resolve "local" physical dependences by forwarding newly-allocated registers
+4. Resolve "local" physical dependences (solely between instructions within the window) by forwarding newly-allocated registers
-5. Resolve "global" physical dependences by reading from the register map
+5. Resolve "global" physical dependences (between instructions in the window and older instructions in the pipeline) by reading from the register map
 6. Write back to the freelist and the register map

 Some macro-ops can be completed early during this stage by simply writing to